YoshitakaMo/localcolabfold/README.md

 1. Install [Homebrew](https://brew.sh/index_ja) if not present:<pre>$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"</pre>
 2. Install `wget`, `gnu-sed`, [HH-suite](https://github.com/soedinglab/hh-suite) and [kalign](https://github.com/TimoLassmann/kalign) using Homebrew:<pre>$ brew install wget gnu-sed<br>\$ brew install brewsci/bio/hh-suite brewsci/bio/kalign</pre>
-3. Download `install_colabbatch_intelmac.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_intelmac.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabbatch_intelmac.sh</pre>About 5 minutes later, `colabfold_batch` directory will be created.
+3. Download `install_colabbatch_intelmac.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_intelmac.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabbatch_intelmac.sh</pre>About 5 minutes later, `localcolabfold` directory will be created.
 Do not move this directory after the installation.
 4. The rest procedure is the same as "For Linux".

 #### For Mac with Apple Silicon (M1 chip)